-The Terms of Agreement, approved by member councils in July 2003, are kept under continuous review.
+The Terms of Agreement, approved by member councils in 2014/15, are kept under continuous review.
 Any changes require the approval of all member councils of arc21.

-The Terms of Agreement have been updated post Local Government Reform and they reflect all the core Principles of the July 2003 Terms of Agreement.
+The Terms of Agreement have been updated post Local Government Reform and they reflect all the core Principles of the original Terms of Agreement.